Optimal Policy Choices Under Uncertainty: Empirical Illustration

 \subsection{Results}

-I first obtain empirical Bayes posterior mean estimates of benefit and net cost as described above for all policies in the sample.
-In Figure \ref{fig:shrunk_vs_sample} I plot shrunk empirical Bayes estimates versus sample estimates for WTP in panel (a) and net cost in panel (b).
+I first obtain PEB and NPEB posterior mean estimates of benefit and net cost as described above for all policies in the sample.
+In Figure \ref{fig:shrunk_vs_sample} I plot shrunk empirical Bayes estimates versus sample estimates for both WTP and net cost.
 As previously discussed, a researcher who does not know the parameters of the planner's decision problem, namely $\mu, \eta_1, \dots, \eta_J,$ or $V$, only needs to report the shrunk posterior mean estimates of Figure \ref{fig:shrunk_vs_sample} to the planner.
 The planner, who knows the parameter values, can solve for the empirical Bayes local spending rule using the posterior mean estimates.
-In each panel I label the eight policies with the greatest amount of empirical Bayes shrinkage for WTP in panel (a) and for net cost in panel (b).
-Generally, these are the policies with the largest estimation error, though this also includes policies with extreme estimates relative to the estimated prior, which mechanically shrink more.
+In each panel I label the six policies with the greatest amount of empirical Bayes shrinkage.
+Generally, these are the policies with the largest estimated sampling uncertainty, though this also includes policies with extreme estimates relative to the estimated prior, which mechanically shrink more.

 To highlight the consequences of these differences, I next show that the empirical Bayes and sample plug-in rules can result in welfare effects that are locally of the opposite sign.
-In Table \ref{tab:coupled_welfare_ests} I present estimates of the planner's local objective along the empirical Bayes local spending rule and along the sample plug-in local spending rule, averaged over 1000 coupled bootstrap draws, following the coupled bootstrap method discussed in Supplemental Appendix \ref{app:coupled}.
-I derive estimates of the local objective for $\mu \in \{0.5, 3\}$ and consideration sets $V = \mathcal{B}_2$ and $\mathcal{B}_\infty$, setting welfare weights $\eta_j = 1$ for all policies.
-I emphasize that the validity of these estimates do not rely on the specific location-scale structure of the prior I assume in this paper, only on exact Gaussianity and unbiasedness of the sample estimates.
+In Table \ref{tab:coupled_welfare_ests} I present estimates of the planner's local objective along the sample plug-in local spending rule, along the PEB local spending rule, and along the NPEB local spending rule, averaged over 1000 coupled bootstrap draws, following the coupled bootstrap method discussed in Supplemental Appendix \ref{app:coupled}.
+I derive estimates of the local objective for $\mu \in \{0.5, 3\}$ and set welfare weights $\eta_j = 1$ for all policies.
+I focus on consideration sets $V = \mathcal{B}_2$ and $\mathcal{B}_\infty$ (that is, $p \in \{2,\infty\}$), for which Section \ref{sec3} provides convergence guarantees for NPEB.
+I emphasize that the validity of these estimates relies only on the unbiased Gaussian sampling model in \eqref{eq:likelihood1}, and not on the Gaussian prior imposed for PEB or the location-scale prior structure imposed for NPEB.